ahmedihabb2/MangaCC/README.md

 ## To-Do

-- Type checking
+- Type checking => ihab

-- Variable usage before declaration
+- Variable usage before declaration => ihab

-- Unused variables
+- Unused variables => ihab

 - Warning if the if statement condition is always false

 - The two operands for logical operators must be boolean

-- expression actions
+- expression actions => weaam

 - const & enum handling

-- iterations & functions handling
+- iterations & functions handling => weaam

 - switch and if statements handling